nrempel/nrempel.com/content.md

 ## focus
 ### Scalable products
 My approach is pragmatic: start with something that works, then evolve it under pressure.
-I’m interested in the invisible glue that holds systems together—queues that keep data moving, caches that smooth over latency, and APIs that stay solid under load.
-The challenge is always the same: build for scale without over-engineering for ghosts.
+I’m interested in the invisible glue that holds systems together, queues that keep data moving, caches that smooth over latency, and APIs that stay solid under load.
+The challenge is always the same: build for scale without over engineering for ghosts.

 Good infrastructure should fade into the background.
 When it does its job, the product feels fast, predictable, and quietly powerful.
 That’s what I aim for.

 ### Performance-minded Rust
 Rust keeps me disciplined.
-It enforces clarity—ownership, lifetimes, and immutability are design choices, not just compiler constraints.
+It enforces clarity: ownership, lifetimes, and immutability are design choices, not just compiler constraints.
 I reach for it when performance, predictability, and correctness matter more than iteration speed.

 Rayon and structured parallelism make it straightforward to scale workloads safely.
 Profiling, tracing, and property-based testing keep assumptions honest and feedback tight.
-Over time, I’ve learned that performance isn’t about clever tricks—it’s about removing uncertainty and trusting measurement.
+Over time, I’ve learned that performance isn’t about clever tricks, it’s about removing uncertainty and trusting measurement.

-Good Rust code should be straightforward to read and dependable in production—clear intent, stable behavior, minimal magic.
+Good Rust code should be straightforward to read and dependable in production: clear intent, stable behavior, minimal magic.

 ### Tools for teams
 The most meaningful leverage comes from helping teams move in rhythm.
 I care about the boring parts that make this possible: clean CI pipelines, fast feedback, well-tuned linters, and docs that people actually read.